Kristina01111000/lavendersite/README.md

-email janet about renewal, she wants me to pay it, sent invoice only 80 dollars charged, see if there is another charge
+email janet about renewal, she wants me to pay it, sent invoice only 80 dollars charged, see if there is another charge, that was one part of the charge sent her an email saying that it is all paid for, with the invoice again